-Whenever there shall be plans in existence, approved by either the State Department of Highways or by the governing body for the widening, extension, or construction of any street or highway, the Commission may require additional setbacks and yards for any new construction or for any structures altered or remodeled adjacent to the future planned right-of-way, or the dedication or reservation of additional right-of-way in order to preserve and protect the planned future right-of-way for such proposed street or highway as part of its review of subdivision plats, site plans or master plans.
+Whenever there shall be plans in existence, approved by either the State Department of Highways or by the governing body for the widening, extension, or construction of any street or highway, the Commission may recommend require additional front yard setbacks and yards for any new construction or for any structures altered or remodeled adjacent to the future planned right-of-way, or the dedication or reservation of additional right-of-way in order to preserve and protect the planned future right-of-way for such proposed street or highway widening as part of its review of subdivision plats, site plans or master plans.
 (3-1-69, Section 12-5.)